emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 based EAP method.  {{RFC6678}} outlines the list of requirements for a standard tunnel-based EAP method.

-Since its introduction, EAP-FAST {{RFC4851}} has been widely adopted in a variety of devices and platforms.
-It has been adopted by the EMU working group as the basis for the standard tunnel-based EAP method.
-This document describes the Tunnel Extensible Authentication Protocol (TEAP) version 1, based on EAP-FAST {{RFC4851}} with some minor changes to meet the requirements outlined in {{RFC6678}} for a standard tunnel- based EAP method.
+This document describes the Tunnel Extensible Authentication Protocol (TEAP) version 1, which is based on EAP-FAST {{RFC4851}}.
+The changes from EAP-FAST to TEAP are largely minor, in order to meet the requirements outlined in {{RFC6678}} for a standard tunnel- based EAP method.